sapptc/BNFO420-Capstone-Spring25/README.md

 - **Output:**
   The CSV file is saved in a subfolder named after the standardized position (e.g., `WR`) within the same directory as the input file.
 The CSV file's name mirrors the input file's name (with a `.csv` extension).

+## Using in VS Code and within the Repository
+Cloning this in your workspace will provide all the position folder you should need as well as any player stats that have already been uploaded.

 ### Prerequisites